Glossary

 N

-A device used for electricity generation.
-Nuclear fission can be sustained in a self supporting chain reaction involving neutrons.
+- A device in which nuclear fission can be sustained in a self-supporting chain reaction involving neutrons.
 In thermal reactors, fission is brought about by thermal neutrons.
-Nuclear energy is released by fission reactions of nuclear material.
-This energy is used for the electricity generation.
-(Cited from the website of Public Health England, Radiation Protection Services)
+(Cited from the website of UK Health Security Agency, Radiation Protection Services)

-A species of atom characterised by the number of protons and neutrons and, in some cases, by the energy state of the nucleus.
-(Cited from the website of Public Health England, Radiation Protection Services)
+- A species of atom characterised by the number of protons and neutrons and, in some cases, by the energy state of the nucleus.
+(Cited from the website of UK Health Security Agency, Radiation Protection Services)

 O